skraftarcher/archerlabwebsite/content/People.md

 *Grace Hancock, former Collections Assistant*, is now pursuing her Ph.D. at Virginia Institute of Marine Science

+*Granger Hanks, former Research Assistant*, is now a Coastal Scientist at Coastal Estuary Services

 *Matthew Heyer, former Undergraduate Researcher*, is continuing his degree at Southeastern Louisiana University

-*Vance Hoff, former STEM Prep Student*, is continuing their undergraduate degree at LA Tech
+*Vance Hoff, former STEM Prep Student*, is working at in animal Husbandry at the Shreveport Aquarium

 *Abigial Host, former Research Assistant*, is pursuing her MSc at University of Alaska, Fairbanks